 Promoting Your Channel

 As with many jobs, social media has completely changed how content creators have to work.
-To promote your videos, it’s a good idea to have a regular social media presence.
+To promote your gaming videos, it’s a good idea to have a regular social media presence.

-Having an active Facebook and Twitter account allows you to regularly engage with your fans, keep them up to date about your latest videos, attract newcomers, and report if something happens that will cause a delay in your usual scheduling.
+Having an active Facebook and Twitter account allows you to regularly engage with your fans, keep them up to date about your latest gaming videos, attract newcomers, and report if something happens that will cause a delay in your usual scheduling.

 Most importantly, you should make a habit of doing a call to action at the end of your videos.
 In a call to action, you ask your audience to subscribe to your channel, to like and comment, or to engage with your content in some way.
 Why do this?
 Because an audience is much more likely to engage with a video after a content creator they trust asks them to.
-People are more likely to take action for the creators they like if sincerely asked.

-Are You Ready to Make Your First Gaming Video?
+Ready to Make Your First Gaming Video?